mohamedhu303/.Net-full-stack-web-development-DEPI/README.md

 <h2 id="introduction">Introduction</h2>
 <p>This repository is a comprehensive collection of my work during the DEPI Summer Internship program.
 The internship focuses on full-stack web development, with an emphasis on .Net and its associated technologies.</p>
-<p>The internship runs from September to October, totaling 220 hours, and covers the following areas:</p>
+<p>The internship runs from April to October, totaling 220 hours, and covers the following areas:</p>
 <ul>
     <li>30 hours of Microsoft SQL server</li>
     <li>30 hours of HTML5, CSS, and JavaScript</li>